-- This could also be archived by running a normal webserver with SSL.
-SSL is limited to one service pr IP, with Tor you can setup five or ten or sixty web-services - and all of them would give the visitors end-to-end encryption.
+- This could also be achieved by running a normal webserver with SSL.
+SSL is limited to one service per IP.
+With Tor you can setup five or ten or sixty web-services - and all of them would give the visitors end-to-end encryption.

 You need to read through these documents before setting up your own hidden service:

 Hidden services are, in theory, impossible to locate.
 However, it is still somewhat questionable just how "hidden" such services really are.

 You should use encryption and other security measures for your hidden service.
 You should expect that the server running the service is located - it won't, but you should be prepared for it being located regardless.

 Hidden servers were identified on the public Tor network (comprising about 250 nodes at the time).
 Briefly, the client asked the hidden server to open connections to rendezvous points over and over again.
 Owning a single bad node (that was fairly high bandwidth) was enough to get a circuit from the hidden server to the rendezvous point through that node pretty quickly (usually a few minutes).
 If the evil node was adjacent to the hidden server (which was functioning as a client to the Tor network) then the hidden server was immediately identified.
 If the hidden server was on the same IP address as a Tor server, we had to do an intersection attack, which took anywhere from a few minutes to an hour.
 We ran the experiments for several hours to make sure we could always be sure we had found the hidden server when we looked at the logs we had.

 BTW these were hidden servers we set up ourselves, not ones that anyone else was offering.
 Also, the entry guard design now deployed precludes these attacks

 Step 1.
 Add "HiddenServiceDir" and folder Tor has access to and a "HiddenServicePort" followed by